 Example of making help text white:

-.wsf-form .wsf-field-wrapper .wsf-help { color: #fff; }
+.wsf-form .wsf-field-wrapper .wsf-help { color: #FFFFFF; }

 Targeting Forms

 WS Form supports multiple forms per page.
-Each form on the page is called an ‘instance’.
+Each form on the page is called an instance.

 Each instance on the page is given a unique ID.
 For example: